rcsgrv/EclipseSoftwareHelpDesk/README.md

 The application has been manually tested to ensure that all user interactions, including registration, login, ticket management, user management, and permissions, function as expected across typical use cases.

-## Continuous Integration / Continous Deployment (CI/CD)
+## Continuous Integration / Continuous Delivery (CI/CD)

 - Continuous Integration: Every push or pull request to main triggers GitHub Actions.
 This builds the application and runs tests using Pytest, with coverage reports generated in XML format.
-- Continuous Deployment: Upon successful tests, the pipeline automatically deploys the Dockerised application to Render.
+- Continuous Delivery: Upon successful tests, the pipeline automatically deploys the Dockerised application to Render.